 Define the purpose and scope

 Firstly, the purpose and scope of the use case should be defined.
-This step can be achieved by undertaking the following steps:

 Describe your primary goal

 Each use case is meant to fulfill an end result.
-This result will often define the goal of implementing the system, which in turn represents its objective of it.
+This result will often define the goal of implementing the system, which in turn represents its objective.
 The primary goal can be written in one or two sentences.
-For example, to open a bank account or to monitor, manage and plan customers’ entire visitations to the bank, from arrival to post service.

 List all the stakeholders

 Next, a list of all the stakeholders in the organization that are interested in the outcome of the system (customer satisfaction) should be created.
-The stakeholders do not have to be directly involved in the execution of the business process or system even though the processor system meets certain expectations of theirs.
+The stakeholders do not have to be directly involved in the execution of the business process or system, even though the processor system meets certain expectations of theirs.
 Each stakeholder should be described by indicating their name and interest.
 For a bank queue management system, bank directors, managers, and tellers are the stakeholders.

 What is in and out of scope